AjMor01/hello-github/README.md

 # hello-github
-Simple repository to remeber command or test new techniques
+Simple repository to remeber commands and/or test new techniques